 The tsunami temporarily withdrew the Indonesian army from Aceh and made it possible for foreign aid organizations to enter the area.
 In addition to the importance of economic aid, it is important that people can express their perception and experiences.
-Theater Embassy therefore stays for a month with a local theater group in a house on Aceh.
+Theatre Embassy stayed with a local theatre group in a house on Aceh for a month.
 Together they are intensively involved with the people, the stories and the history of Aceh.
-The play the man in the Tree is the result of this collaboration.
+The play The Man in the Tree was the result of this collaboration.
 The set-up of the play was created in close collaboration with the local population.

 Target group: General audience